Morne Diablotin National Park

+Morne Diablotin National Park is a national park in the northern mountain ranges of Dominica, an island nation in the Caribbean.

+Geography

-The park is home to 1,447-meter high Morne Diablotin, the tallest mountain on the island and the second highest mountain in the Lesser Antilles.
+The park comprises 3,335.3 ha, amounting to 4.4% of the nation's area.
+It is home to 1,447-meter high Morne Diablotin, the tallest mountain on the island and the second highest mountain in the Lesser Antilles.
+It is also home to the Syndicate Nature Trail.

+History

 During the 18th century, the land was home to at least six different encampments of escaped slaves.
 Dr. John Imray, a Scottish physician, completed the first recorded scaling of Morne Diablotin in 1867.

-Today, the park is home to 18 different avian species.
+The park was established in January 2000, primarily to protect the habitat of the endangered sisserou (imperial amazon) parrot, an endemic bird species that is a national symbol of Dominica.
+In 2007 the park was designated an Important Bird Area (IBA) by BirdLife International because it supports, as well as the sisserou, breeding populations of several other restricted-range bird species.